lzim/mtl/blue/session06/s06_facilitator/mtl_session06_say.md

 ### 1. Over what time frame does an experiment run?

-See the box titled Experiment Timeline in the top corner of the diagram section.
-This shows the time frame over which an experiment will run.
-What is the maximum time into the future you can simulate?
-Two years from today.
+- **See the box titled Experiment Timeline in the top corner of the diagram section.**
+- **This shows the time frame over which an experiment will run.**
+- **What is the maximum time into the future you can simulate?
+Two years from today.**

 ### 2. Where do you find the descriptions for each variable in the module?
 Paste a portion of a description from one of the Rates into the chat box.

-Notice the blue circle "i" in the diagram.
-These provide information on how model variables are calculated by the sim UI from the red variables that are read in from team data.
-The small circles with i inside throughout the sim UI provide additional information when you click on them.
-Red circle "i" in the team data table provides information for the red variables that are read in from team data.
-Circle "i" in the Experiments section provides information on what you're changing when you adjust a variable to run an experiment.
+- **Notice the blue circle "i" in the diagram. **
+- **These provide information on how model variables are calculated by the sim UI from the red variables that are read in from team data.**
+- **The small circles with i inside throughout the sim UI provide additional information when you click on them.**
+- **Red circle "i" in the team data table provides information for the red variables that are read in from team data.**
+- **Circle "i" in the Experiments section provides information on what you're changing when you adjust a variable to run an experiment.**

-### 3. Describe in one sentence what happens in the model diagram as you "Reveal Complexity?"
+### 3. Describe in one sentence what happens in the model diagram as you "Reveal Dynamics Over Time"?

-Inside the Experiment Timeline box you also see a set of options to Reveal Complexity.
-You can select check-boxes to bring more of the model diagram into view, or uncheck the boxes to make it less visually complex.
-The amount of detail showing in the model diagram does NOT affect your experiments; the model always accounts for all the complexity regardless of how much is being viewed at the time.
+- **Inside the Experiment Timeline box you also see a set of options to Reveal Dynamics Over Time.**
+- **You can select check-boxes to bring more of the model diagram into view, or uncheck the boxes to make it less visually dynamic.**
+- **The amount of detail showing in the model diagram does NOT affect your experiments; the model always accounts for all the dynamics regardless of how much is being viewed at the time.**

 ### 4. What is the significance of the variables in the "red boxes"?

-In our convention, Red means read in from team data.
+- **In our convention, Red means read in from team data.**

 ## In-Session Exercise - Part 2